 The Mayor, apart from members of the Royal Family or the Lord Lieutenant of Berkshire who represents them, takes precedence over all persons in the town.
 The Mayor is the first citizen of Newbury and represents the Council, all political groups and the people of Newbury.
-The Mayor is a Public Relations Officer for the town and must be non-political at all times during his/her term of office.
-The Mayor, by virtue of the office, also presides at the meetings of the Council where it is his/her duty to keep order, control the conduct of debate and carry out the procedures outlined in the Council's Standing Orders.
+The Mayor is a Public Relations Officer for the town and must be non-political at all times during their term of office.
+The Mayor, by virtue of the office, also presides at the meetings of the Council where it is their duty to keep order, control the conduct of debate and carry out the procedures outlined in the Council's Standing Orders.

 In addition to chairing the full Council meetings held in the Council Chamber every two months, the Mayor will: